 This project is supported through the Department of Homeland Security (DHS) Federal Emergency Management Agency’s (FEMA) Assistance to Firefighters Grant (AFG) Program as a Fire Prevention and Safety Grant: (EMW-2018-FP-00476).

-- As part of a grant-funded project, UL FSRI has committed to conducting four in-depth examinations with fire departments that experience near misses or line of duty injury incidents.
+As part of a grant-funded project, FSRI has committed to conducting four in-depth examinations with fire departments that experience near misses or line of duty injury incidents.

-- During analysis of the incidents, UL FSRI will apply findings from previous research, utilize computational modeling tools and perform experimental demonstration to better understand each incident to develop recommendations to prevent future incidents.
+During analysis of the incidents, FSRI will apply findings from previous research, utilize computational modeling tools and perform experimental demonstration to better understand each incident to develop recommendations to prevent future incidents.